dyhes/zulip/templates/zerver/help/include/customize-organization-settings.md

 * [Add custom emoji](/help/custom-emoji), including your organization's logo.

-For many other settings, e.g. [message and topic editing permissions][topic-editing-permissions], you can experience how Zulip works for your organization before deciding what settings are best for you.
+For many other settings, e.g. [message and topic editing permissions][topic-editing-permissions], you can experience how Aloha works for your organization before deciding what settings are best for you.